Mauricio-IRV/CS-Comps/plan2.md

+#### A short description of the project.
+- SSL Stripping
+  - HTTPS spoofing
+- Man-in-the-middle (different types of attacks)
+- Building a command-line tool to implement the attacks
+- bettercap, nmap and sslstrip (tools for examples)

+We aim to better understand the process of downgrading HTTPS connections through certain methods such as ARP address spoofing and SSL stripping.
+To do that, we are using a tool called bettercap to serve as the basis for our own implementation of a submodule that achieves part of this attack.

+#### A short list of learning goals--what do you want to end up understanding that you don't understand yet?
+- Everything
+- Network security & vulnerabilities
+- Command line tool implementation
+- How to combine multiple programming languages into one tool.

 #### A description of your project's architecture.
 This could be just a diagram of your expected code organization, but it could also include things like the setup of a target server, the data you're going to need for testing, a build system (e.g., Makefile or something similar), etc.
 The architecture consists as follows: A target machine (VM) sends requests to an external server/domain (real life).
 An attacking machine (also VM) will intercept that data with bettercap using our submodules.